-SUBJECT: Audit of the Equal Employment Opportunity Commission’s Fiscal Year 2011 Financial Statements (OIG Report No. 2011-02-FIN)
+SUBJECT: Audit of the Equal Employment Opportunity Commission's Fiscal Year 2012 Financial Statements (OIG Report No. 2012-01-FIN)

-The Office of Inspector General (OIG) contracted with the independent certified public accounting firm of Harper, Rains, Knight and Company, P.A (HRK) to audit the financial statements of the U.S. Equal Employment Opportunity Commission (EEOC) for fiscal year 2011.
-The contract required that the audit be done in accordance with U.S. generally accepted government auditing standards; Office of Management and Budget’s Bulletin 07-04, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/President’s Council on Integrity and Efficiency’s Financial Audit Manual.
+The Office of Inspector General (OIG) contracted with the independent certified public accounting firm of Harper, Rains, Knight and Company, P.A (HRK) to audit the financial statements of the U.S. Equal Employment Opportunity Commission (EEOC) for fiscal year 2012.
+The contract required that the audit be done in accordance with U.S. generally accepted government auditing standards contained in Government Auditing Standards issued by the Comptroller General of the United States and Office of Management and Budget's Bulletin 07-04, Audit Requirements for Federal Financial Statements, as amended.

-HRK issued an unqualified opinion on EEOC’s FY 2011 financial statements.
-In its Report on Internal Control, HRK noted no areas involving internal control and its operation that were considered to be material weaknesses.
-In its Report on Compliance with Applicable Laws and Regulations, HRK noted no instances of non compliance with laws and regulations applicable to the agency.
+HRK issued an unqualified opinion on EEOC's FY 2012 financial statements.
+In its Report on Internal Control, HRK noted two areas involving internal control and its operation that were considered to be significant deficiencies.
+These included the lack of sufficient controls over supporting documentation for personnel expenses and the lack of sufficient controls over financial reporting.
+In its Report on Compliance with Applicable Laws and Regulations, HRK noted no instances of non compliance with certain laws and regulations applicable to the agency.

 cc: Claudia Withers